Bachelor of Economics

 - Fees & Scholarships

-Economics is an influential social science that explores human behaviour and decision-making, with a focus on the roles played by incentives, resource constraints, laws, customs, and institutions.
-When you study the Bachelor of Economics at UNSW, you’ll explore how the decisions of institutions and individuals interact to determine outcomes for the economy and society.
+Economics is an influential social science that explores human behaviour and decision-making.
+When you study the Bachelor of Economics at UNSW, you’ll learn how the decisions of institutions, businesses and individuals interact to determine outcomes for the economy and society.

 Key features